 China has decided to prohibit the P3 Network shipping alliance after conducting an anti-trust assessment, the Commerce Ministry announced in a statement released Tuesday.

-The so-called P3 Network, which was formed by the world's three biggest ocean carriers A.P.
+, which was formed by the world's three biggest ocean carriers A.P.
 Moeller-Maersk from Denmark, France's CMA CGM and Swiss-based MSC, would have far-reaching impact on the global shipping industry and cause a high level of concern in all sectors, the ministry said.

 "The alliance will increase the parties' combined capacity in container shipping on Asia-Europe routes and give them a substantial increase in market concentration," it added.